zoltantoth0409/liferay-portal/readme/LANGUAGE_KEY_GUIDELINES_EN.markdown

 ### 1. Radio/Checkbox/Selectors/Text Fields

 Typically, use titles.
-Use a phrase, however, if the key starts with an action word.
+Use a sentence, however, if the key starts with an action word followed by long descriptive text.

-For consistency in a page, if a selector/field requires a phrase, use phrases for the remaining selectors/fields.

 **Example 1:**

-The *Instance Settings* &rarr; *Authentication* &rarr; *General* page consistently uses phrases (in this case, question phrases) for all of its
+The *Instance Settings* &rarr; *User Authentication* &rarr; *General* page consistently uses sentences (in this case, question sentences) for all of its
 checkboxes:

 ![ ](./images/language/authentication_checkboxes.png)